Understanding Medicare’s Initial Enrollment, General Enrollment, Open Enrollment, and Special Enrollment Periods

 - Medigap Protected Enrollment Period: You can enroll in Medigap at any time, but it is only guaranteed issue for a 6 month period starting the month you are 65 or older and enrolled in Medicare Part B.

-TIP: Missing an enrollment period can mean paying penalties or in some cases not even being able to obtain the coverage you want.
+TIP: Missing an enrollment period can mean paying penalties or in some cases not being able to obtain the coverage you want so make sure to understand and take advantage of each enrollment period.